redhat-marketplace/redhat-marketplace-operator/v2/config/manifests/bases/CSV_description.md

-The Red Hat Marketplace Metering Operator provides workload metering for Red Hat Marketplace customers.
+The Metering Operator provides workload metering and reporting for IBM and Red Hat Marketplace customers.
 ### **Important Note**
 A set of instructions for onboarding is provided here.
 For more detailed onboarding instructions or information about what is installed please visit [marketplace.redhat.com](https://marketplace.redhat.com).

 ### **Upgrade Notice**

-The metering and deployment functionalities have been seperated into two operators.
+The Redhat Marketplace Operator metering and deployment functionalities have been seperated into two operators.
   - The metering functionality is included in this Metering Operator
     - Admin level functionality and permissions are removed from the Metering Operator
     - ClusterServiceVersion/metrics-operator